 "You are receiving this message from [Tenant Name].
 We can be reached at [Number] or [email].
 Reply “STOP” and we will never text you again."

 SMS Registration is done by Tenant, and is done from the Tenants page:

 In order to register a Tenant for SMS, you will need directly identifiable information related to that Tenant so that they may be vetted by The Campaign Registry (the third party responsible for vetting SMS for the wireless carriers).
 95% of the time, vetting is done instantly, and you can start sending registered messages within a few minutes of completing a registration.

 Once your Tenant is registered, all phone numbers that have SMS enabled and are associated with that Tenant will have their phone numbers automatically registered.
-Please note, Skyetel only supports a maximum of 50 SMS enabled phone numbers per Tenant.
+Please note that a maximum of 50 SMS enabled phone numbers are allowed per Tenant.
 It is not possible to increase this limit.

 Step 1 - Gather Tenant Information